 We welcome everyone to use the studio.
 If you are a complete beginner, you can book into a workshop and start your printmaking journey.
 If you have experience already and are capable of working independently, just book an open access session and get started.
-You do not need to be a Supporter to use the studio.
+You do not need to be an Associate to use the studio.

 How to find the studio: click here for a map and directions